aarov7/bots/README.md

-# discord-bots
+# bots
-A repositiry of all the Discord bots I've made.
+A repositiry of all the bots I've made.